 I used a cut out of timber for the inside shape of the oven and this was very helpful in getting the bricks in the right spot.

 The shape of bricks is different for each row of bricks in the dome.
 Row One is flat bricks, with angled edges making a trapezoid looking from above.
 As you go up, both the top and bottom also need to be cut so that the walls bend over into the dome shape.

 If you simply use square bricks there are some pretty big gaps you fill with mortar.
 Not a problem with refractory mortar, as it sets very very hard – but it is fiddly!

 We also recently received a very detailed description of the pizza oven making process, complete with a breakdown of all the materials used and where to purchase them from in South Australia.

-Many of our customers have found this information useful and you can download it from here in the form of an Excel spreadsheet.
-To save the spreadsheet to your computer, right-click on this link and chose “Save As”.
+Many of our customers have found this information useful and you can download it from here.